 Settlement Judge Procedures.
 Chief Judge Cintron designated John P. Dring as the Settlement Judge for these proceedings.
 Judge Dring has held two settlement conferences, one on July 18, 2019 and the second on September 11, 2019.
-A third settlement conference is scheduled to occur, by telephone, on October 7.
-On September 26, Judge Dring issued a report recommending the continuation of settlement negotiations.
+A third settlement conference occurred on October 7 and the parties reached an agreement in principle at that time.
+On November 25, Judge Dring issued a report advising of the settlement in principle and recommending the continuation of settlement judge procedures to allow for time for the parties to draft and file an offer of settlement.